KaotoIO/vscode-kaoto/README.md

 - Edit Kaoto (`*.kaoto.yaml` and `*.kaoto.yml`) files.
 - Edit Camel files following pattern (`*.camel.yaml` and `*.camel.yml`).
 Beware that the unsupported elements by Kaoto are removed from the file.
+- Allow to edit `*.yaml` and `*.yml` when opening through contextual menu.
+Beware that the unsupported elements by Kaoto are removed from the file.

 ![Create file named demo.kaoto.yaml, it opens automatically, then add 2 steps in embedded Kaoto UI and save the editor](images/basicDemo.gif)